shipgirlproject/Shoukaku/README.md

 - Very cute (Very Important)

-> Warning: ⚠️ If you are looking for Stable Branch, Look at the v4 Branch of the Library.
-Master is v5 bleeding edge
+> Warning: ⚠️ If you are looking for stable release => https://github.com/shipgirlproject/Shoukaku/tree/v4

+> Info: ℹ️ Last v4 commit in master if you insist on using master => https://github.com/shipgirlproject/Shoukaku/commit/5c0be0eb0dab8dfd840fd0b3290d03fb841f0615

-> Info: ℹ️ v5 maybe is the last breaking change library wise unless Lavalink makes a change in it's core api
+> Info: ℹ️ The next version (v5) can be the last breaking change library wise unless Lavalink makes a change in it's core api

-### Getting Started
+### Getting Started (Using Discord.JS and a very long example code)

 ```js
 import { Client } from 'discord.js';